ifiokjr/gatsby-plugin-next-seo/docs/etc/gatsby-plugin-next-seo.api.md

     name: string;
     // Warning: (ae-forgotten-export) The symbol "OpeningHoursSpecification" needs to be exported by the entry point index.d.ts openingHours?: OpeningHoursSpecification | OpeningHoursSpecification[];
-    // Warning: (ae-forgotten-export) The symbol "LocalBusiness" needs to be exported by the entry point index.d.ts overrides?: LocalBusiness;
     priceRange?: string;
     // Warning: (ae-forgotten-export) The symbol "AggregateRating" needs to be exported by the entry point index.d.ts rating?: AggregateRating;